mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 -->

-"Senator Melna, I think you should see something."
+"Melna, I think you should see something."

 Melna stopped her work abruptly and left the incandescent lamp breathing light onto her makeshift desk to approach a man sitting in the dark.
 His eyes were fixed on a smoothly polished plate before him while his hands gently fumbled with the damper controls of a large telescopic projector pointed toward the horizon.
 She appeared behind him, unseen but heard, and he made room for her without looking away.